TJ-Solergibert/tj-solergibert.github.io/content/post/torchs-datasets-and-dataloaders/index.md

 The 3 core aspects of a `Dataset` are:
 - **\_\_init\_\_**: This method will be responsible for creating our dataset based on the arguments we introduce.
 Here we build all the logic related to how we interact with the `Dataset`.
+  > 🚨 Next we will explain the core details of `Nanosets`.
+It is not necessary to understand them in depth to understand the rest of the post, so feel free to step over this part.
+It serves as an example to illustrate the idea that in the \_\_init\_\_ method you have to build all the necessary logic to later interact with the `Dataset`.

   In our case, the parameters characterizing each `Nanoset` are as follows:
     - `dataset_paths`: One or multiple paths to the datasets containing tokenized documents.
     - `dataset_weights`: If we train the model with >1 datasets, we can specify the proportion of samples from each one during training.